alvaroaleman/k8s-auth-injector/README.md

 ## Description

-A `MutatingAdmissionWebhook` that adds a sidecar for basic authentication to your pod.
+A `MutatingAdmissionWebhook` that adds a sidecar for authentication to your pod.

+Right now only basic auth is supported, but adding other mechanisms can be easely done.

 It works by reading a `authinjector/basic-auth-secret-name` annotation on the pod, then adding a sidecar which uses the `secret` specified in the annotation.
 That sidecar then redefines the port it puts